 Guest Post • Popular Undergraduate Courses

-To know more about how you can study AI and machine learning at the undergraduate level, get in touch with The Red Pen.
+To know more about the various majors offered in the US and which one is right for you, get in touch with The Red Pen.

 Ayush Sharma is a guest blogger for The Red Pen and studied computer science at the Massachusetts Institute of Technology.
 He is the founder and CEO of an early-stage startup that’s focused on stealth.